 The boy was 14 years old when his mother walked into her sitting room to find him abusing his younger sister.
 She was eight.
 He was copying things he had seen on Pornhub, he would later tell Gardaí.

-Earlier this month, another case was before the same judge involving a child sexually exploiting other children.
+More recently, another case was before the same judge involving a child sexually exploiting other children.
 This time, the accused boy told Gardaí he “became obsessed with sex”.
 His lawyers said he had begun looking at porn online “at a very young age”.

 This case, the judge said, was the fourth he had personally dealt with, in which “young children have committed the most serious offences”, starting with “exposure to pornography on Smartphones”.